burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 Then came a massive wave of consolidation.

 Telecom giants gobbled up the ISPs and rolled internet access into consumer’s existing phone services.
-Then they issued customers with one combined bill.
+They even issued customers with one combined bill.

 Google had a simple search bar on an almost blank home page with no advertising.
 It buried the competition.
 The search engine war was officially over in 2006 when "Google" was added to the Oxford English Dictionary as a verb.